Breastfeeding the premature baby: Part 2

 Premature babies cannot start going to the breast until 34 weeks gestation?

 This is simply not true.
-Experience and evidence from Scandinavia clearly shows that babies can go to the breast well before 30 weeks gestation and as early as 27 weeks gestation.
-Not only can they go to the breast and latch on, but also, they actually can be getting milk from the breast by 28 to 30 weeks gestation, 4 weeks before in North America, they are even “allowed” to go to the breast.
+Experience and evidence (see references at bottom) from Scandinavia clearly show that babies can go to the breast well before 30 weeks gestation and as early as 27 weeks gestation.
+Not only can they go to the breast and latch on, but also, they actually can be getting milk from the breast by 28 to 30 weeks gestation, 4 or more weeks before in North America, they are even “allowed” to go to the breast.

-In North America, we believe, because it’s true, that babies born at 24 weeks gestation and even earlier can be kept alive and leave hospital in reasonably good shape, but we just cannot believe a baby can go to the breast before 34 weeks gestation.
+In North America and elsewhere in the world, we believe, because it’s true, that babies born at 24 weeks gestation and even earlier can be kept alive and leave hospital in reasonably good shape, but we just cannot believe a baby can go to the breast before 34 weeks gestation.
 How can that be?

 Well, saving a baby of 24 weeks gestation is “high tech” and we really believe in “high tech”.
-It proves humans, and neonatologists also, are superior beings, not quite gods, but just below, at the level of angels, perhaps.
-But breastfeeding is “low tech”, so “who cares?” and therefore breastfeeding is generally ignored (though breastmilk, which was a long time ignored as inferior, is now back in fashion), and what we believed about premature babies and breastfeeding 50 years ago, well, no point in looking any further, it’s all the same, doesn’t change.
+It proves humans are above the other animals, and neonatologists , oh, they are superior beings, not quite gods, but just below, at the level of archangels, perhaps.
+But breastfeeding is “low tech”, so “who cares?”, “not interesting” and therefore breastfeeding is generally ignored (though breastmilk, which was a long time ignored as inferior, is now back in fashion), and what we believed about premature babies and breastfeeding 50 years ago, well, no point in looking any further, it’s all the same, doesn’t change.
 In fact, we believed that breastmilk was “low tech”, (after all, made by women, so… must I say more?).

-And then we started to find out more: that breastmilk made by the mother of a premature baby was tailor made for the needs of the premature, different than the milk of a mother of a baby born at term; we learned that breastmilk contains all sorts of very important compounds we never suspected even existed even just a few years ago: for example, lysozyme (an enzyme that attacks bacteria and kills them by destroying their cell wall), mucins, stem cells, lactadherin, bifidus factor, milk fat globule membranes, human milk oligosaccharides and many others.
+And then we started to find out more: that breastmilk made by the mother of a premature baby was tailor made for the needs of the premature, different than the milk of a mother of a baby born at term; we learned that breastmilk contains all sorts of very important compounds we never suspected even existed even just a few years ago: for example, lysozyme (an enzyme, not so new actually, that attacks bacteria and kills them by destroying their cell wall), mucins, stem cells, lactadherin, bifidus factor, milk fat globule membranes, human milk oligosaccharides and many others.
 And probably many others are yet to be discovered.
 And so, breastmilk became high tech and worthy of interest, especially by formula companies who realized the marketing potential immediately.
 But breastfeeding?
-Still “low tech” and is believed, wrongly, not worth thinking about and breastmilk in a bottle is just as good as breastfeeding, where the baby is actually getting milk from the breast.
+Still “low tech” and is believed, wrongly, not worth thinking about.
+After all, breastmilk in a bottle is just as good as breastfeeding, the baby is actually getting milk from the breast.
 So why bother our heads about making sure the baby breastfeeds?

 Oh, yes, I forgot.
 Premature babies “need” “fortified” breastmilk, so we cannot have the mothers breastfeed.
 “High tech” wins over “low tech” again.
 But do babies all need “fortified” breastmilk?
 More about this in Part 3.

 Breastfeeding is not bottle feeding and breastfeeding is not even feeding breastmilk from a bottle.
-Unlike what many neonatologists believe, breastfeeding does not take more energy than bottle feeding and does not tire the baby out.
-That is an error based on the observation that babies tend to fall asleep at the breast even though they may still be hungry.
+Unlike what many neonatologists believe, breastfeeding does not take more energy than bottle feeding and does not tire the baby out or cause the baby or that babies fall asleep at the breast because they are “lazy”.
+That is an error based on the observation that babies tend to fall asleep at the breast even though when they come off the breast they show they are still hungry.
 But they don’t fall asleep because they are tired or that breastfeeding takes up a lot of energy.
 They fall asleep because babies respond to the flow of milk from the breast.
 If the flow of milk is slow, the baby tends to fall asleep at the breast.
 And why does the milk flow slow down?
 Because, in most NICUs, we do not teach mothers how to latch babies on, and we don’t teach them the simple useful “trick” of breast compression.

 But the notion that it is the baby who “transfers milk” leads to the false conclusion that breastfeeding is hard work, that the baby has to use up a lot of energy in order to suck milk out of the breast.
 And this is even more so for a premature baby who has “undeveloped cheek muscles”.
 Babies use their cheek muscles to pull milk out of the breast???
 But none of the previous statements is true.
 Babies respond to milk flow.
-If milk flow is fast, the baby usually stays awake and drinks the milk.
-If milk flow slows, the baby stops drinking.
-And the flow of milk slows quickly because in most NICUs mothers are not taught good latching on and is not taught breast compression
+If milk flow is rapid and consistent, the baby usually stays awake and drinks the milk.
+If milk flow slows, the baby stops drinking and may only “nibble”.
+And the flow of milk slows quickly because in most NICUs mothers are not taught good latching on and are not taught breast compression

-Here are a few articles showing that babies can start going to the breast well before 34 weeks gestation
+Here are a few articles showing that babies can start going to the breast well before 34 weeks gestation.
+The comments below the reference are exact quotes from the article.

 Blaymore JA, Ferguson AE, Morales Y, Liebling JA, Oh W, Vohr BR.
 Breastfeeding Infants Who Were Extremely Low Birth Weight.
 Pediatrics 1997;100(6).